 Division 4 — Urgent measures

-43. Director General may give directions for urgent measures to control declared pest

-(1) Where, in the opinion of the Director General, a measure or action must be carried out immediately to control a declared pest, the Director General may, in writing, direct an inspector to carry out that measure or action.

-(2) A direction referred to in subsection (1) must specify the measure or action to be carried out.

-(3) Despite any other provision of this Act or any other law, an inspector is authorised to carry out a measure or action in accordance with a direction under this section.

-(4) The Director General must give the Minister a copy of the direction and a written report on the measure or action carried out.

 44. Director General may approve alternative measure or requirement

 (1) If satisfied that a measure, action or requirement is appropriate, the Director General may grant temporary approval for an alternative measure or action to be carried out or requirement imposed from that prescribed by the regulations or in a management plan for the control of a declared pest.